ajmalbuv/CollegeManagement/README.md

 ## Usage

-Go to the College-ERP folder and add a Postgres url in .env or uncomment the sqlite database lines for local db.
+Go to the EduManage folder and add a Postgres url in .env or uncomment the sqlite database lines for local db.

 ### Example .env